Functional neurological disorder

 Exams and Tests

 There is no one single test for FND.
-Your provider will do physical, neurological, and psychiatric exams and may order diagnostic tests.
+Your health care provider will do physical, neurological, and psychiatric exams and may order diagnostic tests.
 These are to check for medical causes of the symptom.

 Treatment